DMClVG/Toy/docs/reference_unity_plugin.md

 This is Unity's [Time.fixedUnscaledDeltaTime](https://docs.unity3d.com/ScriptReference/Time-fixedUnscaledDeltaTime.html) as a number.

-## as a number.
+## TimeScale

 This is Unity's [Time.timeScale](https://docs.unity3d.com/ScriptReference/Time-timeScale.html) as a number.
+It can be changed.

 # Scene Management